chrisbinsunny/flippy/README.md

 )
 ```
 ## Controller Usage
 The FlipperController is a required parameter for both Flipper and DragFlipper.
 Controller allows you to control the animation of the flipper manually and programmatically.
-You can use the `controller` to add programmatic buttons, for example, to flip the flipper to the left or right.
+By using the `controller` parameter, you can add programmatic buttons to flip the flipper to the left or right.
-A ```FipperController()``` accepts a dragAxis paramter which defaults to `DragAxis.horizontal`.
+To create a FlipperController, you can use the `FlipperController()` constructor, which accepts a `dragAxis` parameter.
+The `dragAxis` parameter defaults to `DragAxis.horizontal`, but it can also be set to `DragAxis.vertical` and `DragAxis.both` to change the direction of the flip animation.

 ```dart
 FlipperController controller= FlipperController(